Beas River disaster: Incident

-48 students and three faculty/staff members of the V.N.R.
+Forty-eight students and three faculty/staff members of the V.N.R.
 Vignana Jyothi Institute of Engineering and Technology (Hyderabad) were on an educational/industrial tour from Shimla to Manali, about 200 kilometres (130 miles) from Himachal Pradesh capital Shimla.
-Some of them were photographing themselves on the banks of the Beas river on the Mandi-Manali National Highway NH-21, when they were washed away as the water flow in the river suddenly increased.
+Some of them were photographing themselves on the banks of the Beas River on the Mandi-Manali National Highway NH-21, when they were washed away as the water flow in the river suddenly increased.
 The surge of water occurred when the Larji hydroelectric power project opened its floodgates, sending tonnes of water downstream.

 The dam water was released suddenly by the dam authorities without prior notice.
-Two students Raman Teja Venigalla & Biswas Nandamuri were alarmed when men on the shore collecting sand began to point and yell "Dam" just a few seconds before the water gushed in.
+Two students, Raman Teja Venigalla and Biswas Nandamuri, were alarmed when men on the shore collecting sand began to point and yell "Dam" just a few seconds before the water gushed in.

 Footage surfaced on the internet two days after the incident which showed how the victims were caught unaware before the river carried them away.
 The video was shot by Bihari Lal, who was present about 100 metres above the river bed on a hilly area where a wedding was being held.

-Sensing the danger and Asish Mantha selflessly started helping the other students to reach the river bank.
+Sensing the danger Kiran Kumar Muppidi and Asish Mantha selflessly started helping the other students to reach the river bank.
 It has been reported by the surviving students that Kiran Kumar Muppidi had saved five fellow students before he slipped away.
 Devasish Bose was seen fighting hard to save one of the fellow students before he went missing.
 According to first hand witness the unofficial tour guide had jumped into the current to save some students.